thousandbrainsproject/tbp.ultrasound_perception/README.md

 <img src="./custom_classes/figures/tracker_orientation.png" width="200"/>

-You should also position the strap so that the center of the butterfly logo is approximately in the center of the gap in the strap, along the long axis of the probe.
-This will correspond to the center of the tracker puck relative to the probe tip being: ~8.4cm in the long axis and ~2.9cm in the short axis of the probe.
+You should also position the C-clamp so that the center of the tracker puck relative to the probe tip is: ~10.5cm in the long axis and ~2.8cm in the short axis of the probe.
 If you position the tracker differently, you will need to measure the offset between the tracker and probe tip and adjust the ultrasound sensor relative to the agent position in the `get_state` function of the `ProbeTriggeredUltrasoundEnvironment` class accordingly.

 - Start the custom Butterfly app on the iPad